jph314/mywellness/README.md

 It uses various Python libraries to arrange the data, perform simple calculations, create predictive models and graph the data.

-The full technical analysis can be found in First Month MOVEs and Days.html (First Month MOVEs and Days.ipynb), while a largely non-technical report can be read in mywellness analysis.
+The full technical analysis can be found in 'First Month MOVEs and Days.html' ('First Month MOVEs and Days.ipynb'), while a largely non-technical report can be read in 'mywellness analysis - the first month and chances of continuing.pdf'.